zuozhenggh/learning-library/data-management-library/odi/on-prem/prepare-setup/prepare-setup.md

 * **Author** - Rene Fontcha, Master Principal Solutions Architect, NA Technology
 * **Contributors** - Kay Malcolm, Product Manager, Database Product Management
-* **Last Updated By/Date** - Rene Fontcha, LiveLabs Platform Lead, NA Technology, December 2020
+* **Last Updated By/Date** - Rene Fontcha, LiveLabs Platform Lead, NA Technology, January 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/goldengate-on-premises).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.